Explore your own backyard this 26 January and check out these Aussie locales.

 - Take in the view of the city from atop one of many lookout points, like Mount Ainslie or Red Hill

-- On 25 January, catch the free Australia Celebrates Live concert on the lawns of Parliament House where Matt Corby, Jessica Mauboy, Jimmy Barnes, Guy Sebastian and more will be performing
+- On 25 January, catch the free Australia Celebrates Live concert on the lawns of Parliament House where some of Australia's biggest musical talents including Hands Like Houses and British India will perform.

 Getting there: It’s a 3-hour drive from Sydney and a 6.5-hour drive from Melbourne.
 You can also fly from most major cities with Qantas and Virgin Australia.
 Coaches and trains also service the city.

 - Watch the sun rise from the easternmost point of Australia at the Cape Byron Lighthouse, swim at world-class beaches like Tallows, Wategoes or Main Beach and visit the lush hinterland.

 - Travel + Leisure calls Byron one of the "world’s coolest surf towns".

 - It's laid-back, family friendly, and an easy drive from south Queensland.